 Divi Support and Documentation

 Elegant Themes, the company behind Divi, offers an incredible level of self-help support for the theme.
-Not only do they include a massive knowledge base, they also publish regular Divi tutorials on their blog.
+Not only do they include a massive knowledge base, but they also publish regular Divi tutorials on their blog.

 And if you need to talk to a real person, they offer a support forum available to all paying customers.
 Honestly, forcing subscribers to use a support forum is one of my least favorite parts of Divi’s support system.
 But, between the support forum and the huge self-help knowledge base, you should be able to always find answers to your questions.

-Divi Theme Pricing
+Divi Theme Review: Pricing

 Divi Theme isn’t for sale as a standalone theme.
 Instead, it’s part of the complete Elegant Themes package.
 Is this a bad thing?
 I personally don’t think so.
 With plugins like Monarch and Bloom, Elegant Themes offers a ton of value beyond just Divi.